Country Chuck Roast with Mushroom Gravy

 - With a sharp knife, cut six 1-in.-long slits in meat; insert a garlic clove half into each slit.
 Combine the brown sugar, salt and pepper; rub over roast.

-- In an ovenproof Dutch oven, brown roast in oil on all sides.
+- In an ovenproof Dutch oven over medium heat, brown roast in oil on all sides.
 Add the onion, beef consomme, Worcestershire sauce, mustard, bay leaf and browning sauce if desired.

 - Cover and bake at 350° for 1-3/4 to 2-1/4 hours or until meat is tender.
 Remove roast to a serving platter; keep warm.

 - Discard bay leaf.
 Add the mushrooms, beer and thyme to the pan.
-Bring to a boil.
+Bring to a boil over medium-high heat.
 Cook until liquid is reduced by half.
 Combine cornstarch and water until smooth; gradually stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with roast.
-Yield: 8 servings.

 This was the best sauce I have ever tasted.
 I didn't have the consume so when I looked it up it said beef broth and tomato paste so I added 10 oz water and a small can of tomato paste.
 Everything else I did as followed.
 YUMMY I did add carrots and green beans after the roast had cooked a while.
 Served with mash potatoes.